PaycheckCalculatorOnline logo

 - Social Security applies to the first $176,100: $176,100 × 6.2% = $10,918

-Social Security contributions are not lost — they earn you work credits.
-In 2026, you earn one credit for each $1,730 of covered earnings, up to four credits per year.
-Forty lifetime credits (10 years of work) qualifies you for retirement benefits.
-Your expected benefit amount is calculated based on your 35 highest-earning years, indexed for inflation.
+Social Security contributions aren't lost — they build work credits.
+In 2026, you earn one credit for every $1,730 in covered earnings, up to four credits per year.
+Forty lifetime credits (10 years of work history) qualifies you for retirement benefits.
+Your eventual benefit amount is based on your 35 highest-earning years, inflation-adjusted.
+More earnings now, higher monthly benefit later.

 Medicare Tax: 1.45% With No Wage Cap

-The Affordable Care Act added the Additional Medicare Tax starting in 2013.
-This extra 0.9% applies to wages above:
+The Affordable Care Act added a surcharge called the Additional Medicare Tax in 2013.
+This extra 0.9% kicks in on wages above:

 - $200,000 for single filers